 In 1969 Chambers was diagnosed with leukemia.
 Although physically he was weakened, his desire to produce works only heightened.
 His illness led him to focus on the significance and miraculousness of everyday life, to paint domestic tableaux and scenes of his London.
 Chambers passed away in 1978, leaving behind a remarkable legacy of paintings, drawings, and films.
 Through the exploration of the life and career of this legendary artist, Jack Chambers: Life & Work makes clear why, critically and financially, Chambers remains one of the most successful Canadian artists of his time.

-Mark A. Cheetham is a Professor of Art History at the University of Toronto.
+Mark A. Cheetham is a professor of art history at the University of Toronto.
 He has published extensively on historiography and art theory, abstract art, and art in Canada.
 A Guggenheim Fellow, he has also received writing and curatorial awards from the College Art Association of America and the Ontario Association of Art Galleries.
-His book Landscape into Eco Art: Articulations of Nature since the ’60s will appear with Penn State University Press in 2017.
+His book Landscape into Eco Art: Articulations of Nature Since the ’60s was published in 2018.